-- 4.13 Negative accrued interest is an term used to describe the effect on the market value of a fixed-income security of having an income record date that precedes the income payment date, that is, the effect of a so-called "ex-dividend period" between the record of who is to receive a payment and the payment itself.
-If a fixed-income security is being used as collateral in a repo, the advent of an ex-dividend period, other things being equal, will reduce the market value of the collateral and increase the transaction exposure of the buyer, which may trigger a variation margin call.
-Negative accrued interest can be a confusing topic and an explanation of the concept is provided in Annex VI for information. - 4.14 However, a problem can arise in the case of securities which pay coupons, dividends or other income to whoever is recorded by the relevant central securities depository (CSD) as holding the security on an 'income record date' which precedes the income payment date.
-In this case, the Market Value of the security should fall immediately but no income will be due to the Buyer and consequently no manufactured payment will be due to the Seller until the income payment date.
-During the 'ex-dividend period' between the income record date and income payment date, the Seller will have an unsecured exposure to the Buyer for the amount of the future income payment.
-8 Some variation margining systems do not take account of the fact that the Buyer is due to receive income in the future.
-The result is that Sellers are receiving variation margin calls on the income record date with no account being taken of their exposure in respect of the manufactured payment.
-By contesting such calls, Sellers increase the rate of margin disputes observed by regulators and raise the possibility of regulatory sanction.
-The problem is increasing as more securities, particularly emerging market bonds, adopt longer ex-dividend periods.
+4.22 Negative accrued interest is a term used to describe the effect on the market value of a fixed-income security of having an income record date that precedes the income payment date, that is, the effect of a so-called 'ex-dividend period' between the record of who is to receive a payment and the payment itself.
+If a fixed-income security is being used as collateral in a repo, the advent of an ex-dividend period, other things being equal, will reduce the market value of the collateral and increase the transaction exposure of the buyer, which may trigger a variation margin call (see paragraphs 3.68-3.73).
+Negative accrued interest can be a confusing topic and an explanation of the concept is provided in Annex VI for information.

+4.23 In the exceptional case of a repo which starts before the income record date of the collateral but ends during the ex-dividend period, a problem is created if income on the collateral is paid by the issuer to the Buyer on the income payment date, which will be after the Repurchase Date.
+There can be no manufactured payment to the Seller on the income payment date because the repo will have matured.
+And the Seller will repurchase collateral which is still exdividend and subject to negative accrued interest.
+In other words, the Seller will lose the income on the collateral.
+This would make the repo unviable.
+Either the parties should agree to treat the income record date as the income payment date for the purpose of making manufactured payments (as in GMRA 2000 paragraph 2(x) and GMRA 2011 paragraph 2(z), and as described in paragraph 3.73) or the amount of income should be deducted from the Repurchase Price in order to ensure that the Seller is not economically worse off due to the repo.